For many years I have declared my undying love for Chicago over New York City.

 But leave room for deep-dish pizza for dinner!
 This is two floors of Italian inspired food outlets, but seating is dining style on the second floor – you choose which of the open plan restaurants you want.
 Loads of accessories to buy too like oils and preserves, accessories and cookbooks.

-You MUST buy their sensational and signature real cheese and caramel popcorn.
+You MUST buy their sensational and signature Chicago Mix (known locally as Garrett Mix) real cheese and caramel popcorn.
 Seriously, it’s so good.
 Sweet and savoury all in one.
-(Don’t knock it until you’ve tried it!)
+I’m a two-cheese/one caramel per ideal mouthful.
+Don’t knock it until you’ve tried it!I

 I even got to tour behind the scenes at Garrett, off Michigan Avenue, and went into the kitchen to see how they make this popped goodness.
 You can read my Garrett post here >

-Chicago is famous for its architecture and one of the best ways to see it is on an architectural river cruise on the Chicago River where you’ll hear the history of the city plus see some unique angles on an architectural tour that glides past the magnificent buildings and skyscrapers.
+One of the best ways to see this architecture is on an architectural river cruise on the Chicago River where you’ll hear the history of the city plus see some unique angles on an architectural tour that glides past the magnificent buildings and skyscrapers.

 The tour starts at the Michigan Avenue (DuSable) bridge and goes up the main branch of the Chicago River past Wolf Point.
 You’ll cruise along the north and south branches of the river, before heading back past the Chicago Riverwalk towards Lake Michigan.